A Mexican-ish twist on Shakshuka!

 Last week I posted a poll on Facebook, asking followers to choose between two dishes from the book that they would most like the recipe for.
 The choices were Spicy Skillet Eggs (a Mexican-ish twist on Shaksuka, a popular north African and Middle-Eastern breakfast) or a very easy Asparagus Risotto made in the Instant Pot.

 I promised to share the recipe for the winner on my blog, and here it is!
 The winner was a bit of a landslide, at least partly – IMHO – because of the colorful, captivating photo of the Spicy Skillet Eggs.
 There’s a reason the publishers chose it for the cover, LOL, so in retrospect maybe it wasn’t a fair contest.
-I promise you, if you have an Instant Pot, once you make the risotto in it, you might never make it any other way.
-It is the least fuss way of making risotto I’ve come across.
+But once you make risotto in an Instant Pot, you might never make it any other way.
+It’s completely no-fuss for a dish that traditionally requires fussing.
 If you don’t have an Instant Pot yet, I urge you to consider finding space in your kitchen for one.
 I use mine once or twice a week.

-I love shakshuka – a meal of eggs poached in a sauce of tomatoes, chili peppers and onions, it can be served in a cast iron pan or, in Morocco, a tajine with bread to sop up the sauce.
-This recipe is a bit of a Mexican twist on it with black beans, spiced up with chili powder and oregano, and finished with a flurry of basil.
-Avocado is optional, but I recommend it.
-It’s a very flexible dish, so feel free to do your own twist.
+Shakshuka is a popular breakfast in the Middle East and Northern Africa.
+Essentially, it’s eggs poached in a sauce of tomatoes, chili peppers and onions.
+It can be served in a cast iron pan or, in Morocco, a tajine with bread to sop up the sauce.
+My recipe is a bit of a Mexican twist on it.
+Think Shakshuka meets Huevos Rancheros.
+I add black beans, chili powder, oregano, and finish it with a flurry of basil.
+Avocado is optional, but I heartily recommend it.

 Spicy Skillet Eggs